data-burst/debezium_avro_integration/CONTRIBUTING.md

 If you have multiple commits in one merge request, you should squash them into a single commit with a suitable commit message when merging with the main branch.
 The commit message should summarize what changes you made in the merge request and why.
-It should also reference the issue that you resolved and include the ticket number from Jira.
+It should also reference the issue that you resolved and include the Github issue number.
 For
 example:

 ```